Dopamine agonist: Restless leg syndrome

-Numerous clinical trials have been performed to assess the use of dopamine agonists for the treatment of restless leg syndrome (RLS).
+Numerous clinical trials have been performed to assess the use of dopamine agonists for the treatment of restless legs syndrome (RLS).
 RLS is identified by the strong urge to move and is a dopamine-dependent disorder.
 RLS symptoms decrease with the use of drugs that stimulate dopamine receptors and increase dopamine levels, such as dopamine agonists.

 Adverse effects

 Side effects

-Dopamine agonists are mainly used to treat Parkinson’s disease but are also used to treat hyperprolactinemia and restless legs syndrome.
-The side effects are mainly recorded in treatment for Parkinson’s disease where dopamine agonists are commonly used, especially as first-line treatment with levodopa.

-Dopamine agonists are divided into two subgroups or drug classes, first-generation and newer agents.
-Ergoline derived agonists are the first generation and are not used as much as the newer generation the non-ergoline derived agonists.
-Ergoline derived agonists are said to be "dirtier" drugs because of their interaction with other receptors than dopamine receptors, therefore they cause more side effects.
-Ergoline derived agonists are for example bromocriptine, cabergoline, pergolide and lisuride.
-Non-ergoline agonists are pramipexole, ropinirole, rotigotine, piribedil and apomorphine.
+Between the two classes of dopamine agonists, ergolines tend to cause the most side effects due to their lack of specificity, targeting D1, 5-HT and adrenergic receptors in addition to their intended D2 receptor target.
+In addition, the risk of side effects is much higher in the elderly than the general population.

 The most common adverse effects are constipation, nausea and headaches.
 Other serious side effects are hallucinations, peripheral edema, gastrointestinal ulcers, pulmonary fibrosis and psychosis.

-Dopamine agonists have been linked to cardiac problems.
-Side effects such as hypotension, myocardial infarction, congestive heart failure, cardiac fibrosis, pericardial effusion and tachycardia.
+Dopamine agonists have been linked to cardiac problems, with side effects such as hypotension, myocardial infarction, congestive heart failure, cardiac fibrosis, pericardial effusion and tachycardia.
 A high risk for valvular heart disease has been established in association with ergot-derived agonists especially in elderly patients with hypertension.

-Somnolence and sleep attacks have been reported as an adverse effect that happen to almost 30% of patients using dopamine agonists.
-Daytime sleepiness, insomnia and other sleep disturbances have been reported as well.
+In some studies, almost 30% of patients are reported to have suffered from somnolence and sleep attacks when using dopamine agonists.
+Daytime sleepiness, insomnia and other sleep disturbances are also frequently associated with the use of these drugs.

-Impulse control disorder that is described as gambling, hypersexuality, compulsive shopping and binge eating is one serious adverse effect of dopamine agonists.
+Impulse control disorder, which manifests in behaviors such as gambling, hypersexuality, compulsive shopping or binge eating, can be another serious adverse effect of dopamine agonists.

-After long-term use of dopamine agonist a withdrawal syndrome may occur when discontinuing or during dose reduction.
-The following side effects are possible: anxiety, panic attacks, dysphoria, depression, agitation, irritability, suicidal ideation, fatigue, orthostatic hypotension, nausea, vomiting, diaphoresis, generalised pain, and drug cravings.
-For some individuals, these withdrawal symptoms are short-lived and make a full recovery, for others a protracted withdrawal syndrome may occur with withdrawal symptoms persisting for months or years.
+After long-term use of dopamine agonists a withdrawal syndrome may occur when discontinuing the drug or reducing the dose.
+The following side effects are possible: anxiety, panic attacks, dysphoria, depression, agitation, irritability, suicidal ideation, fatigue, orthostatic hypotension, nausea, vomiting, diaphoresis, generalised pain and drug cravings.
+For some individuals, these withdrawal symptoms are short-lived, and they make a full recovery.
+For others, a protracted withdrawal syndrome may occur with symptoms persisting for months or years.